 - Fertility-sparing surgery for early-stage ovarian and cervical cancer

-- Minimally invasive ovarian removal for pre-menopausal breast cancer survivors
+- Minimally invasive ovarian removal for women at high risk for ovarian cancer and for pre-menopausal breast cancer survivors

 - Radical pelvic surgery (removal of pelvic organs)